Derivative Portal Dark Matter: Conclusion and Discussion

 \section{Conclusion and Discussion}

--- In this work we have proposed a new kind of DM model where DM interacts with SM fermion through the derivative portal.
-We have proved that in this kind of model the scattering amplitude between DM and SM fermion is proportional to the momentum transfer, therefore the DM direct detection goes to zero in the zero momentum transfer limit.
-We have also studied the DM relic density predicted by the DPDM model and discussed the explanation of $W$ boson mass by it.
-Possible UV completions of this kind of model are also discussed.
+In this work we have proposed a new kind of DM model: the DPDM model.
+We proved this kind of model possesses cancellation mechanism and thus escapes stringent DM direct detection constraints naturally.
+We explored the UV origination of this kind of model and constructed three UV complete DPDM models where the derivative port originate naturally.
+Furthermore, we have also studied the DM relic density predicted by the DPDM models as well as constraints from DM direct detection, DM indirect detection and collider searches.
+We found the models survive from all these constraints.

 In this work we focused on the framework of the DPDM model, while the derivative portal can link to a vast variety of DM models.
 For example, one can easily implement UV complete DPDM models with two extra massive U(1) gauge bosons by coupling these two vector bosons to a same heavy particle.
-However it is not easy to do the same for the SM $Z$ boson and an extra vector boson, because generally a particle couples to the $Z$ boson will also couples to the photon, which will generate kinetic mixing between the photon and the extra boson, and thus ruin the cancellation.
-In SM there are neutrinos and Higgs boson which couple to the $Z$ boson but the photon, thus in the possible UV complete example we adopt neutrino to build the derivative portal.
-In these constructions, the dark sector is not deeply involved, and a mirror world might be preferred in the dark sector of the DPDM model~\cite{Koren:2019iuv,Alizzi:2021vyc}.
+Though it is not easy to do the same for the SM $Z$ boson and an extra vector boson, in Sec.~\ref{app:uv} we adopt neutrino to build the derivative portal and presented two possible UV complete models.
+In these constructions, the dark sector is not deeply involved, and a mirror world might be preferred in the dark sector of these UV complete DPDM models~\cite{Koren:2019iuv,Alizzi:2021vyc}.

-Also there are lots of works can be done in the future: the possible UV completion model in Appendix~\ref{app:uv} might be able to give mass to neutrinos; the derivative portal might come from scalars in UV complete theory.
-And phenomenology studies like electroweak oblique parameters constraints, and collider search can be explored in the future.
+Also there are works can be studied in the future: the possible UV completion model in Sec.~\ref{app:uv} might be able to give mass to neutrinos and phenomenology studies like electroweak oblique parameters constraints.